 An example of a single bet calculation:

 The parlay bet is a combination of single bets: it includes several outcomes predicted by the player (there may be two or more).
-Customers of sportsbooks like parlay bets primarily for the high odds, as when calculating the total parlay odds all of the outcomes (legs) are multiplied.
+Sports bettors like parlay bets primarily for the high odds, as when calculating the total parlay odds all of the outcomes (legs) are multiplied.